 Where to See Salmon

 The best and most accessible viewing site for Chinook on the Lower Yuba is at Hammon Grove Park.
 Hammon Grove Park is located at 5560 State Highway 20, Browns Valley, CA, 95918, about halfway between Nevada City and Marysville.
-Be aware that there is a fair amount of construction on Highway 20 on the 4-mile stretch right before you get to the park from Nevada City, and as you come through the park entrance.
-According to Yuba County, the park is currently open.
-However, due to construction the entrance isn’t well marked and may look closed.
+Be aware that there is a fair amount of construction on Highway 20 on the 4 mile stretch right before you get to the park from Nevada City, and as you come through the park entrance as well.

 Once you arrive at Hammon Grove, drive all the way down River Access Road (the main road you will already be on) until you reach the parking lot at the end (about 0.5 miles).